 You can not build a community with a generic business.
 If you’re trying to please everyone, you will most likely end-up pleasing no one.
 So the first step toward building a community is to fine tune your business so that it’s favourable for community cultivation.

+1) Target a Specific Niche If you find yourself in the business of selling clothing for women, your business may be too generic for community building.
+The ‘Journey’ to build a passionate and engaging community of customers starts with finding a niche.
+Niche in simple words is a group of people who have a common belief, taste, likes, dislikes, style, art, size, body type etc. There has to be something common in your business and your customers.
 Being a niche player not only makes your business more targeted but also gives you a distinct competitive advantage.
 The customers who buy from you will have limited options and thus they tend to be more passionate and loyal to your brand.
 It enables you to talk to your customers in a way that matters to them.
 For example – Modcloth sells Vintage inspired clothing for women.
 While vintage clothing may not excite me or perhaps many other people on the planet who think like me, but it does excite many women who adore fashions from decades past.
 Now that qualifies for a niche.

 2) Know the Size of your Niche It’s great if you have found a wonderful niche for your brand, however before you commit yourself to this niche, it pays to run a sanity check to be sure whether the niche is big enough to support a profitable and sustainable business.
 Do your research and try to gather data to support your decision of committing yourself to the niche.
 If your niche is too narrow, you will not be able to find enough people to form a community.

 3) Have a Rock Solid Core Category Many retailers either don’t know what the Core of their Brand is or they lose sight of it in the changing market situations.
 You need one rock solid product category and be the master at making and presenting those products on your website.
 Benefits of staying focussed on your Core Product Category:

 Your core product category works as the doorway of your brand for new customers.

 It helps you penetrate and build market share.

 It will help you be profitable even when other non-core categories don’t perform so well.

 It keeps your brand relevant to your customers now and for ever because great products never go out of fashion, they evolve.

+So while it’s important that you keep experimenting with new categories on your website, never lose focus of your Core Category.
 For example, ModCloths core product is dresses, Burberry’s core product is Trench Coats, Threadless core category is T-shirts.
 If you want to build a community, you should define the core category of your brand.

 Know your Customers

+4) Have a Clear Target Audience As you put your marketing hat on, to find people to join your community, it’s important that you have a clear target audience in your mind.
+If you mass market your niche business, your ROI will remain low because community building is not about traffic.
+It’s about focussed marketing.
 ModCloth’s target audience is women who are between 15-30 years of age (with a focus on 18-24 year-olds) who love vintage inspired clothing and accessories.
 In fact, ModCloth have this policy that they don’t refer to ModCloth customers in plural.
 Instead, they use pronouns such as “her” and “she”.
 Know exactly, who your target customers are and who will be interested in joining your community.